jonase/eastwood/README.next.md

 ```

 Clojure's behavior in this situation is not to give any warnings, and
 for the later definition to replace the first.
-In fact, reloading the
+Reloading a namespace
-same namespace after editing its source code is a common method for
+after editing its source code is a common method for developing
-developing Clojure code, and warnings when reloading a modified source
+Clojure code, and warnings when reloading a modified source file would
-file would be very annoying in such cases.
+be very annoying in such cases.

 If you use `clojure.test` to develop tests for your code, note that
 `deftest` statements create vars with the same name as you give to the
-test, and if you accidentally create two tests with the same name, the
+test.
+If you accidentally create two tests with the same name, the
 tests in the first one will never be run, and you will lose test
 coverage.
 There will be nothing in the source code to indicate this
 other than the common name.
 Here is an example where the first